scalableminds/syphon/readme.md

 ## Include / Exclude Specific Fields

 You can include or exclude specific fields as needed.
 Inclusion is given priority and specifying fields to include will force Syphon to exclude all other fields.
 Including a field that is ignore by it's type will also force the field to be included.
+You can also include/exclude nested sub-trees.

 ### Examples